Batman vs. Superman Movie Set Made Into Bat Houses

 However, Katherine also sees how owning a pet can also influence your personality.
 You're personality is not fixed, so maybe if you're not particularly extroverted but you adopt a dog, you are now out walking your dog and meeting people in your neighborhood that you've never seen before and maybe you are becoming slightly more extraverted.

-Katherine states that a lot of cat owners are upset with her after this study.
+Katherine states that a lot of cat owners were upset with her after this study.
 She states she is actually a cat owner herself and loves them.
 She doesn't take this to mean that cat owners can't be happy and considers herself a very happy cat owner.
 But, there definitely seems to be a rivalry between cat and dog owners!

 Can't Have a Dog?
 Why Not Borrow One!